An Alternative Trajectory for Generative AI: Role of abstraction and compositionality in reasoning

 \subsection{Domain-specific abstractions}

 Across modern AI, it is useful to distinguish domain-specific abstractions from more general ones.
-Formal abstractions provide interfaces that make reasoning composable and verifiable.
 Domain-specific abstractions, like formal languages paired with solvers or verifiers, turn reasoning into search over checkable intermediate states.
-Systems such as AlphaGeometry and AlphaGeometry2 illustrate this in geometry: A geometry-specific formalism plus a symbolic deduction engine, guided by a learned model, can solve Olympiad-level problems with far less dependence on human-written proofs.
+Systems such as AlphaGeometry \citep{deepmind2024_alphageometry} and AlphaGeometry2 \citep{chervonyi2025gold} illustrate this in geometry: A geometry-specific formalism plus a symbolic deduction engine, guided by a learned model, can solve Olympiad-level problems with far less dependence on human-written proofs.
 Similarly, formal theorem proving benefits from a proof-assistant-specific environment and premise-selection scaffolds~\citep{hsiang2025leandojov}, where the abstraction is the proof language together with the proof state and checker.

-Examples of domain-specific abstractions include equations for physical laws, regular expressions for textual patterns, and formal languages for deductive reasoning.
-Below, we list representative abstractions across domains.